A pneumonectomy and extrapleural pneumonectomy are curative surgical procedures meant to treat malignant pleural mesothelioma.

 The Pneumonectomy Procedure

 Once the patient can breathe without a ventilator, he or she is moved out of the ICU to a monitored hospital room.
 The patient will likely undergo one or more forms of physical therapy with the goal of walking around, regaining strength, and maximizing function in the remaining lung.
-Patients can expect to be in the hospital for up to two weeks after the pneumonectomy procedure.
-Full recovery from pneumonectomy, however, may take several months.
+Patients can expect to be in the hospital for up to two weeks after the pneumonectomy procedure, however, full recovery may take several months.

 Complications and Risks

-In spite of risks and potential complication, a successful pneumonectomy may significantly improve a patient’s quality of life by reducing symptoms.
-In carefully-selected patients with malignant mesothelioma, pneumonectomy can modestly extend life.
+In spite of risks and potential complications, a successful pneumonectomy or extrapleural pneumonectomy may significantly improve a patient’s quality of life by reducing symptoms.
+With careful patient selection of those with pleural mesothelioma, a pneumonectomy can improve life expectancy.
 In the United States, the immediate rate of survival for a pneumonectomy of the left lung is approximately 97%, and 89% for the right lung.
+Benefits include:

-Survival is further increased if the pneumonectomy surgery is combined with chemotherapy and radiation therapy at the proper time.
+Survival is further increased if the surgery is combined with chemotherapy and radiation therapy.
 It is important to note that long-term survival benefits that come from reducing tumor burden through pneumonectomy may be diminished by short-term surgical complications.
 Therefore, to achieve the maximum possible benefit from pneumonectomy, the first 30 days after the procedure are critical and require close medical observation and care.